 Answer: In this trekking route you can get telephone services as well as internet services as well.Question: Can I use credit cards in Trekking?

-Answer: No, for the trekking you need to have cash because credit cards works city area of Nepal only.Question: When should I book my trip and what is the payments terms?
+Answer: No, for the trekking you need to have cash because credit cards work city area of Nepal only.Question: When should I book my trip and what is the payments terms?

 Answer: Because our trips book up months in advance, we recommend booking early to avoid disappointment.
-We will of course make every effort to accommodate last minute bookings.
-We prefer 20 % advance deposit of total price of a trip in order to conform your reservation before you arrive in Nepal.
-And rest of the payment can be made after your arrival.Question: Who will carry my luggage on Tilicho Mesokanto la pass trek?
+We will, of course, make every effort to accommodate last minute bookings.
+We prefer 20 % advance deposit of the total price of a trip in order to confirm your reservation before you arrive in Nepal.
+And the rest of the payment can be made after your arrival.Question: Who will carry my luggage on Mesokanto la pass trek?